 - a lack of influence over private rented housing and other private housing - a lack of resources to train planning teams and to tailor solutions to individual buildings and locations - building standards are lagging behind current regulations place emphasis on energy efficiency and contain few specific standards for air quality.
-There are from the UK that of homes which do not meet these standards128 - lack of data can also hamper efforts to prioritise action and evaluate interventions.
+There are recommended minimum levels of air flow through a building, but there is evidence from the UK that of homes which do not meet these standards - lack of data can also hamper efforts to prioritise action and evaluate interventions.